Skip to:

 July 1 – October 31

-The Dean’s Office will provide up to $500 for full papers or extended abstracts that are accompanied by a presentation, and up to $250 for abstracts and poster presentations.
-The award must be applied to approved travel expenses such as conference registration, airfare, taxi/bus/metro fees, hotel and meal expenses, etc. The student is responsible for all expenses not covered by these award amounts.
+The Dean’s Office will provide up to $500 to cover eligible travel expenses, such as conference registration, airfare, taxi/bus/metro fees, hotel and meal expenses.
+The student or department is responsible for all expenses not covered by these award amounts.
 Students are strongly encouraged to request support from other entities on campus (Office of the Graduate School, their department or center, and/or their advisor) to cover travel costs.

 Only complete applications will be evaluated.
 Every effort will be made to notify students of a decision within two weeks of the application submission.